JustSift/ReSift/docs/main-concepts/how-to-define-fetches.md

 ---
 id: how-to-define-fetches
-title: How to define fetches
+title: How to define a fetch
-sidebar_label: How to define fetches
+sidebar_label: How to define a fetch
 ---

 The `defineFetch` API has the following shape: